NvChad/nvchad.github.io/docs/config/theming.md

 OR

-- You can even use the path of the table in hl_override table (make sure u load it in variable before) like :
+- You can even use the path of the table in hl_override (but make sure you load it in variable before):

 ```lua
 -- custom.highlights file